 If a student is unable to travel to campus due to weather, we ask that companies are willing to make alternate arrangements for that student, such as a virtual interview.

-If your recruiters are traveling and find that they are unable to make it to Darden, please call the Career Development Center or your client services manager as soon as possible.
+If your recruiters are traveling and find that they are unable to make it to Darden, please call the Career Development Center or your employer relations manager as soon as possible.
 We will help you reschedule your interviews and communicate any changes to the students on your schedule.
-Offer Policies

 Offer Consideration Time